kacan98/track-current-task/README.md

-# Log Bridge
+# Git-to-JIRA Bridge

-Automatic time tracking based on Git activity.
-Built to solve the tedious task of logging development hours to JIRA - this automatically tracks what you're working on and makes time reporting less of a hassle for developers.
+Sync your tracked development time to Jira.
+Built to solve the tedious task of logging development hours - this bridges the gap between your actual work and time reporting requirements.

 ![Frontend Dashboard](screenshots/frontend.png)
 *Main dashboard showing weekly time tracking with task breakdown and editing capabilities*

 ![Background Tracker Running](screenshots/month%20overview.png)
-*Background tracker running with monthly summary showing 56+ hours tracked across multiple projects*
+*Background tracker running with monthly summary tracked across multiple repositories*

 ## Why This Exists

-I needed to track which tasks I worked on each day and log them to JIRA.
-Manually tracking time is disruptive and inaccurate.
-This system automatically detects when you're working (via Git activity) and logs time accurately, making JIRA time reporting much less painful for me and other developers at my company.
+Manual time tracking used to be disruptive and time consuming.
+I needed a way to automatically capture what I worked on each day and easily log it to Jira.
+This system makes Jira time reporting much less painful for developers by automating data collection and streamlining the sync process.

-## Components
+## How It Works

-The system has two independent parts that can work separately:

-### 1. Time Logger (Command-line program)
-- Runs continuously in the background monitoring configured Git repositories
-- Detects changes: file modifications, commits, branch switches
-- Logs time in configurable intervals (default: 15 minutes) when activity is detected
-- Extracts task IDs from branch names using regex (e.g., `JIRA-123` from `feature/JIRA-123-new-login`)
-- Stores data in CSV format in user's AppData folder
-- Generates daily and monthly summaries with time breakdown per task

-### 2. Web Interface
-- Views time logs from CSV files (auto-loads in dev mode, manual upload in production)
-- Edit time entries - adjust hours, dates, task assignments
-- Copy entries and move them between days
-- GitHub integration - view commits for specific days from authorized repositories
+Git-to-JIRA Bridge follows a simple 3-step workflow:

+### 📊 Get Data (Choose One Method)

+Pick the approach that works best for you:

+**○ Generate from GitHub commits:** Connect GitHub and create time logs from your commit history (for a day or full week)

+**○ Background Tracker:** Download and run our desktop app to automatically monitor your Git repos and generate CSV files with time logs

+**○ Upload CSV:** Upload existing time tracking files or create your own

+**○ Start from scratch:** Begin with an empty workspace and add entries manually in a user friendly web UI

+### ✏️ Edit Data

+Review and adjust your time entries.
+Edit hours, dates, task IDs, and descriptions.
+Jira task details are automatically loaded when you connect to Jira.

+### 🚀 Send to Jira

-- JIRA integration - authenticate and sync time entries as worklogs
+Connect to Jira with your credentials and sync your time entries as worklogs with one click.

-- Weekly/daily time breakdown views
-- CSV export/import functionality
+## Privacy & Security

+**Your data stays with you.** Git-to-JIRA Bridge stores nothing on our servers - all time entries and settings remain in your browser's local storage or your local CSV files.
+Authentication tokens are stored securely in HTTP-only cookies.
+The backend only acts as a secure proxy for API calls to GitHub and Jira.

 ![GitHub Commits Integration](screenshots/github%20commits.png)
 *GitHub integration showing commits for a specific day to help with time tracking accuracy*